mtov/engsoftmoderna/en/chapter2.md

 ## Exercises {.unnumbered}

-1. How does XP recommend software development contracts be structured?
+1. How are the software development contracts structured when adopting XP?

 2. Describe the key differences between XP and Scrum.

-3. Scrum teams are known to be cross-functional and self-organizing.
+3. Scrum teams are cross-functional and self-organizing.
 Define these terms.

-4. In Scrum, what is the difference between the "top" and "bottom" stories in the Product Backlog?
+4. In Scrum, what is the difference between stories in the the top and in the bottom of the Product Backlog?

 5. What are story points and what are they used for?

 6. In Scrum, what is the difference between a sprint review and a retrospective?

 7. Can a sprint be canceled?
 If so, by whom and for what reasons?
-For some insights to answer this question, checkout the Scrum Guide ([link](https://www.scrum.org/resources/scrum-guide)).
+To answer this question, checkout the Scrum Guide ([link](https://www.scrum.org/resources/scrum-guide)).

-8. Consider a system within your area of expertise. (a) Propose a user story for this system (b) Subsequently, break this story you created into tasks, akin to what we did with the Questions & Answer forum in the section about XP. (c) Do these tasks have dependencies or can they be completed in any sequence?
+8. Consider a system within your area of expertise. (a) Propose a user story for this system. (b) Break this story into tasks, akin to what we did with the Q& A forum in the section about XP. (c) Do these tasks have dependencies or can they be implemented in any order?

-9. Suppose two teams, A and B, working in different projects, employed by separate companies with no interconnections.
+9. Suppose two teams, A and B, working in different projects, from different companies with no interconnections.
 Both teams follow 15-day sprint cycles and both have five developers.
 In their respective projects, team A estimates their velocity as 24 points, while team B assumes theirs at 16 points.
-Can we conclude that team A is 50% more efficient than team B?
-Please justify your answer.
+Can we conclude that team A is 50% more productive than team B?
+Justify your answer.

 10\.
 Describe the primary differences between Scrum and Kanban.

 11\.
 What are the differences between a Scrum Board and a Kanban Board?

 12\.
-What error exists in the following Kanban board?
+What is the error in the following Kanban board?

 ![](figs/cap2/kanban4-en.png){width=80%}

 13\.
 Consider the following Kanban board.
-At this moment, the team cannot
-    work on the specification of new stories, as the WIP of this step is filled by items waiting to move to the next step (Implementation).
+At this moment, the team cannot work on the specification of new stories, as the WIP of this step is filled by items waiting to move to Implementation.
 What is more recommended at this moment: Bypass the WIP limit and pull a new story from the Backlog to Specification?
-Or handle the tasks in Validation, in order to unlock the process flow?
+Or work in the tasks in Validation?

 ![](figs/cap2/kanban5-en.png){width=80%}

-14. Why is it usually suggested to increase the WIP (Work In Progress) limits calculated using Little's Law, for example, by 50%?
+14. Why is it usually suggested to increase the WIP limits calculated using Little's Law, for example, by 50%?
 What circumstances can lead to errors when computing the WIP limits?

-15. Describe the instruments provided by the Waterfall, Scrum, and Kanban for managing risk and promoting a workflow that encourages the development of high-quality software.
+15. Describe the instruments provided by the Waterfall, Scrum, and Kanban for managing risk and promoting the development of high-quality software.

 16. Consider a Kanban board with four stages.
-The table below provides the *lead time* for each stage and the throughput for stage C, which is the slowest one.
+The following table provides the *lead time* for each stage and the throughput for stage C, which is the slowest one.
 Using these values, calculate the WIP for each stage (displayed in the last column).